Virginia Tech® home

 • Bednarz Award (2023), Center for the Integration of Research, Teaching and Learning, Texas A&M University

-• Dean’s Outstanding Achievement Award for Graduate Research (2021), College for Agriculture and Life Sciences, Texas A&M University
+• College of Agriculture and Life Sciences Dean’s Outstanding Achievement Award for Graduate Research (2021), Texas A&M University

-• First Runner-Up Research Poster (2021), An opportunity or risk?
-Scientists’ use of social media as avenues for science communication, National Agricultural Communications Symposium
+• First Runner-Up Research Poster (2021), National Agricultural Communications Symposium

-• Outstanding Innovative Poster (2020), Detecting bias: Using Hayakawa-Lowry news categories to teach objectivity in agricultural media writing, National Agricultural Communications Symposium
+• Outstanding Innovative Poster (2020), National Agricultural Communicators Symposium